samanthashleyrose/Employee-Tracker/README.md

 1. Right click on the server.js file and select "Open in Integrated Terminal".
 Run the command `node server.js` then select what action you'd like to do.

+2. Any actions labeled View will show you the corresponding table from the employee database.Any actions labeled Add/Update will prompt you to answer additional questions to update the database.

 ## How to Contribute

 ### Thank you for your interest and support!